yapjoonsiong/tp/docs/DeveloperGuide.md

    2. Run list task command with optional arguments, as specified in the user guide, e.g. `list task gradable`
    3. Expected: Tasks are shown accordingly, depending on the optional argument

+## Add class to a module
+1. Select an existing module with reference to the command `list module`.
+2. Run the command `/m <module> addclass <day>/<period>/<location>/<comment>` where:
+   1. `<day>` can only take in the first 3 letters of the day, from monday to saturday.
+   2. `<period` can only be in blocks of 1 hour in 24-hour format (e.g. 1100 or 1300).
+   3. `<location>` and `<comment>` cannot be empty and can take a maximum of 16 characters.

+## Delete class from a module
+1. Select an existing class index with reference to the command `/m <module> info`.
+2. Run the command `/m <module> deleteclass <index>`.
+3. Expected: Corresponding class is deleted from module schedule.

+## Show timetable
+1. Run the command `timetable`
+2. Expected: Prints out a timetable of all classes from 0800 to 1700 periods

+## Show semester cap
+1. Run the command `cap`
+2. If no credit is added for any module in the semester, the following message is printed:
+    ```
+    Unable to calculate cap as no credit assigned to any existing module
+    ```
+3. Else, the cap is calculated accordingly and printed.

+## Show all cap
+1. Run the command `allcap`
+2. Expected: prints out the aggregate cumulative CAP and respective CAP of each semester
+3. Semesters with no credit assigned for any module will default to 0.00 CAP